ShriramUmashankar/F1TENTH-Modelling_Control/motion_capture/README.md

 # Mocap Odometry ROS 2 Node

 This ROS 2 node publishes real-time odometry data of a rigid body tracked by an OptiTrack motion capture system using the `python_natnet` package.
-It streams both raw and filtered data to two separate topics and is designed for downstream tasks like localization, control, and visualization.
+It streams both raw and filtered data to two separate topics.

 ---